Tanay Church

 San Ildefonso de Toledo Parish Church, commonly known as Tanay Church, is a Roman Catholic church located in the town of Tanay, Rizal in the Philippines.
 It is under the jurisdiction of the Diocese of Antipolo.
-The construction of the present church was begun in 1773 and was completed after ten years in 1783.
-In 2001, it was declared as a National Cultural Treasure Church by the National Commission for Culture and the Arts.
-It is also among the seven Jubilee churches of the Diocese of Antipolo.
+The construction of the present church began in 1773 and was completed ten years later, in 1783.
+In 2001, it was declared as a National Cultural Treasure by the National Commission for Culture and the Arts.
+It is also one of the seven Jubilee Churches of the Diocese of Antipolo.